Return

 7. Emergency SOS

-The SOS feature, which can act as a Medical Alert System, is an essential tool for emergencies that older adults can use.
+The SOS feature, which can serve as a Medical Alert System, is an essential tool for emergencies that older adults can utilize.
 As part of the iPhone basics for seniors, the SOS feature is programmed to alert emergency services and contacts when your loved one needs help.

-To activate the Emergency SOS on the iPhone 8 and later versions, press and hold the side button and one of the volume buttons for a few seconds.
+To activate Emergency SOS on iPhone 8 and later models, press and hold the side button and one of the volume buttons for a few seconds.
 Meanwhile, press the side or top button five times for earlier iPhone versions to activate the SOS function.

 This action brings the Emergency SOS slider to the screen, and your loved one only needs to drag the slider to complete the emergency call.